-The top places to find initial licensing education is to check with your state’s link above, check out your local business and trade colleges like Hondros, or go to Kaplan’s website, where everything can be done online.
+The top place to find initial licensing education is to check with your state’s link above.
+Check out your local business and trade colleges like Hondros, or go to Kaplan’s website, where everything can be done online.

 Once you pass your state exam with a score of 70% or better, pay all the fees and pass the FBI background check, you’re aces!